 Be Humble and Transparent

 As we seek God there is no point in hiding or evading, either from Him or from ourselves.
 We must ask Him to help us see our own hearts more and more clearly, so that we are not deceived about who we really are.
-Our greatest sin is pride, failing to see ourselves in truth and thinking of ourselves more highly than we ought to think.
+One of the worst sins is pride, failing to see ourselves in truth and thinking of ourselves more highly than we ought to think.
 (Ro 12:3) “God resisteth the proud, but giveth grace unto the humble.”
 (Ja 4:6) There is no point in pretending we are seeking God while we are persisting in self-conceit, arrogance and pride.
 Being sorrowfully honest with God about all of our brokenness is healing in itself (2Co 7:10); anything else puts us in an adversarial relationship with God and moves Him to resist and oppose us.

 As we have noted, as we pursue God through obedience and prayer we must do so with proper knowledge; we must be careful to remember that we are not trying to earn salvation.
 There is no hope of eternal life if it depends upon us, upon our works or obedience; we must lose all hope of earning salvation by our own righteousness.
 (Ro 4:4-5) Perfect righteousness is the requirement, and the only way to be perfectly righteous is to be counted so by faith in Christ.
 (Ge 15:6, Ro 4:3) Assurance is only found in coming to understand — down in the bedrock of our souls — that Jesus Christ died for us in our place, bearing our sin and shame, perfectly satisfying the Father’s righteous demands on our behalf.
 This must be our only hope of eternal life, and also our steadfast confidence: Jesus Christ took my place and died for me, taking my sin and giving me His perfect righteousness as a free gift.